Bølling–Allerød Interstadial: Geophysical effects

+Effects on humans

 Western Europe and the North European Plain

 The climate began to improve rapidly throughout Western Europe and the North European Plain c.
 16,000-15,000 years ago.
 The environmental landscape became increasingly boreal, except in the far north, where conditions remained arctic.
 Sites of human occupation reappeared in northern France, Belgium, northwest Germany, and southern Britain between 15,500 and 14,000 years ago.
-Many of these sites are classified as Magdalenian, though other industries containing distinctive curved back and tanged points appeared as well.
+Many of these sites are classified as Magdalenian.
+In Britain, the Creswellian culture developed as an offshoot of the Magdalenian.

 As the Fennoscandian ice sheet continued to shrink, plants and people began to repopulate the freshly deglaciated areas of southern Scandinavia.

-Between 12,000 and 10,000 years ago, the western coast of Norway and southern Sweden to latitude 65° north became occupied by sites belonging to the Fosna-Hensbacka complex.
-They are defined by the appearance of tanged points and other artifacts similar to those found earlier in Northwest Germany.
-Komsa sites, dated to about 7,000 years ago, are found along Norway's Finnmark county above 70° north and further east on the Kola Peninsula.
-They are defined by surface finds of tanged points, burins, scrapers, and adzes.
-The primary game of Magdalenian hunters appears to have been reindeer, though evidence of bird and shellfish consumption persist, as well.
+Large parts of what is now the southern part of the North Sea became dry land, now named Doggerland.
+This was a low landscape with soft hills, rivers, and lakes.
+By the end of the interstadial, Doggerland was probably covered by a sparse birch woodland, with flourishing fauna such as mammoths and red deer.

+Prey favored by European hunters included reindeer, wild boar, European fallow deer, red deer, and European wild ass.